inner-outer-space/de-zoomcamp-2024/1b-terraform_gcp/readme.md

 }
 ```
 - `resource` \<resource being created\> \<local variable name\>  --> these names combined with a dot can be used to reference this resource in other blocks in this file (e.g., google_storage_bucket.taxi-bucket
-- `name` this has to be globally unique across all of GPC to be unique.
+- `name` this has to be globally unique across all of GCP to be unique.
 Using a variation on the project generally works.
 - `age` - in days
 <br>